-Changes in the treatment of psoriasis have been marked by the increase in the number of treatment options available including the accelerating approval of new biologic/biosimilar therapies.
+Changes in the treatment of psoriasis have been marked by the increase in the number of treatment options available and especially the accelerating approval of new biologic therapies.
 For the first time some leading dermatologists such as Drs.
-Shear and Lui talk about the possibility of a "cure" for psoriasis in the not-too-distant future as biologics/biosimilars become more and more effective.
+Shear and Lui talk about the possibility of a cure for psoriasis in the not-too-distant future as biologics become more effective.

-However, despite these advances, the Journey to Stability report showed more than a third of respondents felt their psoriasis has not been well controlled for more than 10 years and were frustrated with their inability to access effective treatments.
+However, despite these advances, the Journey to Stability report showed more than a third of respondents felt their psoriasis has not been well controlled for more than 10 years and were frustrated with their access to effective treatments.